unahouExosite/docs/exositeready/gwe/seed-app/README.md

 ## Configure The Gateway

-1. Install GWE on your GateWay following the documentation https://gateway-engine.exosite.io/gateway-engine/README.html
+1. Install GWE on your gateway following the documentation https://gateway-engine.exosite.io/gateway-engine/README.html

 2. Set the update interval to post data every minute.